valancej/documentation/_docker/getting-started/services.md

 ## Unavailable Features
 The following features available from Docker Compose are not available on Codeship.

-* Support for the new `docker-compose.yml` file format introduced with 1.6.0
+* Support for version headings, like `version: "2"`
-* Support for network configuration (introduced with the new config format)
+* Support for network configuration
-* Support for build arguments (introduced with the new config format)
+* Support for build arguments
 * Support for the following directives
   * `depends_on`
   * `cpu_quota`